andrewdhicks/cog/odcSOW.md

 ## Limiting the Target Use Case

-> To be effective we recommend limiting the target use case to:
+**To be effective we recommend limiting the target use case to:**

 1. Hayden Island (Portland Oregon)  ## Spaghetti,
 2. US ARD Data
     - Specifically h03v03 ## 2350 scene/tiles
-    - target bucket (as of this writing) ga-odc-eros-co3-west
+    - target bucket (as of this writing) ga-odc-eros-co3-west.
-        - still need to code a distributed
+        - still need to code a distributed COG generator with terraform.
 3. AWS cloud provider
     - us-west-2 (Oregon) region # its all about the Oregon
     - ga-aws-usgs - account